jeanluct/jlt/README.md

 * `jlt/csparse.hpp` provides wrappers for Timothy A. Davis's [CSparse][5] library, in particular conversion to and from `jlt::mathmatrix`, wrapping CSparse functions in a namespace `csparse`, and a type `jlt::cs_unique_ptr` derived from `std::unique_ptr` that deallocates pointers automatically.
 Link with `-lcsparse`.
 See the testsuite program `csparse_test.cpp`.

 * `jlt/lapack.h` and `jlt/lapack.hpp` are wrappers for selected functions in the Fortran [LAPACK][6] libraries.
 Link with `-lblas -llapack`.

-* `jlt/matlab.hpp` provides `printMatlabForm` for exporting variables in Matlab MAT-file format.
-Some of this functionality is provided in-class by `jlt::matrix` and `jlt::vector` as well, and is compiled in if `jlt/matlab.hpp` is included.
-See the testsuite program `matlab_test.cpp`, which writes a `mathmatrix` to a MAT file.
+* `jlt/matlab.hpp` provides `printMatlabForm` for exporting variables in Matlab MAT-file format or in formatted ASCII text.
+Some of this functionality is provided in-class by `jlt::matrix` and `jlt::vector` as well, and is compiled in if `JLT_MATLAB_LIB_SUPPORT` is defined.
+See the testsuite program `matlab_test.cpp`, which writes a `mathmatrix` and `mathvector` to a MAT file.

 * `jlt/stlio.hpp` defines simple iostream printing for some STL containers.